Beyond Redundancy: Toward Agile Resilience in Optical Networks to Overcome Unpredictable Disasters

 \subsection{Example Disaster Scenario}

-Operator A operates data centers in suburban area X and an optical network in an urban area (Fig.~\ref{fig-crop}).
+Operator A operates data centers in suburban area X and an optical network in an urban area (Fig.~\ref{fig_crop}).
 They store confidential information (such as financial, medical, and health data) in databases, and use computing resources (e.g., CPUs and GPUs) to provide critical services primarily to urban users.
-Operator B also operates an optical network in the same urban area and runs data centers in suburban area Y, located some distance away from suburb X. Both operators own optical transmission equipment in the urban area and share several Points of Presence (PoPs).
+Operator B also operates an optical network in the same urban area and \revB{ provides critical services via data centers in suburban area Y. } Both operators own optical transmission equipment in the urban area and share several Points of Presence (PoPs).

-We consider an unexpected, large-scale natural disaster, such as a massive earthquake or tsunami, that causes widespread damage across Suburb X, resulting in power outages to data centers and optical transmission equipment for a period of 8 to 24 hours.
-Operator A's pre-disaster preparedness measures prevent direct damage to the data centers and optical transmission equipment.
-However, Suburb X's regional power grid or generation facilities suffer severe damage and stop working.
-To cope with such power outages, Operator A had deployed emergency backup power generators.
-The backup generators supply power to the facilities immediately after the power outage.
-However, following the Tier 1 and Tier 2 requirements of ANSI TIA-942, the stored fuel will run out in 8 to 24 hours.
+We consider an unexpected, large-scale natural disaster, such as a massive earthquake or tsunami, that causes widespread damage across \revB{ area X and area Y, resulting in power outages to data centers and optical transmission equipment within 72 to 96 hours.
+While pre-disaster preparedness measures prevent direct damage to the data centers and optical transmission equipment of both operators, the regional power grids or generation facilities suffer severe damage and cease operation.
+To mitigate such power outages, both operators have deployed emergency backup power generators. } The backup generators supply power to the facilities immediately after the power outage. \revB{ However, following the Tier 3 and Tier 4 requirements of ANSI TIA-942, the stored fuel will run out in 72 to 96 hours. }